16-Bit-Dog/olcPixelGameEngine-DX11/DX11_Extensions/DX11_Shaders_Plus_Documentation.md

 This Function creates a random life time particle system - adding to the global count of them by 1 --> this value of the particle system made is returned as an integer.
 The Random life time particle system integers are unique to the random life time particle systems

-**(The Created Random life time particle system integers are unique to the random life time particle systems - DO NOT draw using values created with others since they may not relate to anything inside Random life time particle systems).**
+**(The Created Random life time particle system integers are unique to the random life time particle systems - DO NOT draw using values created with others since they may not relate to anything outside Random life time particle systems).**
 ---
 ```
 void DrawRandomLifeTimeParticleSystem(